Tony Cragg: Recent Sculptures

 The exhibition will present multiple departures in a new series of works.
-Industrial Nature I and II (2017), two large scale painted aluminum works, a hybrid of organic and synthetic forms, proceed from a geometric base and articulate from the epicenter with vegetal forms assuming an arrangement of unrestrained volume.
-Works like Sail in white onyx and Atlantic in wood (both from 2017) evolve from earlier works such as Versus (2011) in which the visual appearance of form and surface is revealed as the direct consequence of the interior structures, energy and geometries.
+Turn of Events and Conversion (2017), two large scale painted aluminum works, a hybrid of organic and synthetic forms, proceed from a geometric base and articulate from the epicenter with vegetal forms assuming an arrangement of unrestrained volume.
+Works like Sail in white onyx and Versus Atlantis in wood (both from 2017) evolve from earlier works such as Versus (2011) in which the visual appearance of form and surface is revealed as the direct consequence of the interior structures, energy and geometries.
 Cragg states that ‘there exists a real psychological pressure and need for the viewer to see beyond the surface and that all forms we see provide a connection to the greater and more fundamental external and internal forces that make them.’

-The Skull series (2016) are tubular works that show a different approach but have their origin in this same set of interests.
+The Skull series, including Temple and Labyrinth (2016) are tubular works that show a different approach but have their origin in this same set of interests.
 The outer surfaces are cut away to display a cavernous internal structure that defines the overall form.
-We (2015) a bronze work, utilizes a self-portrait of Cragg as the recurring element in a geometric constellation of spiral forms that are often found in nature.

-Willow (2017) is a dynamic stonework that assumes a complex organic form that reflects tree-like motion and growth; while Spring (2015), in wood, is a vaulting source of energy made up out of a complex cross-sections of stacks and arches.
-Bronze and stainless steel versions of Runner (2017) suggest a restless backwards and forwards pivot around a pair of shifting axes with ever-changing viewpoints.
+Runner (2017) in stainless steel suggest a restless backwards and forwards pivot around a pair of shifting axes with ever-changing viewpoints.
 The latest version of Cragg’s series of Manipulations brings us full circle to the sculptor, the maker himself, for whom ‘the human hand is the cutting edge of material development.’

 Tony Cragg was born in Liverpool, England, and has lived and worked in Wuppertal, Germany, since 1977.
 He has been the recipient of numerous awards including the Barnett Newman Foundation Award in 2016; the Rheinischer Kulturpreis, Sparkassen Kulturstiftung, 2013; the Cologne Fine Art Award in 2012; the prestigious Praemium Imperiale Award, Tokyo in 2007; and the winner in 1988 of the Turner Prize at the Tate Gallery, London.
 He served as Director of the Kunstakademie, Dusseldorf, after having been a Professor there since 1988.
 He was awarded the Commander of the Most Excellent Order of the British Empire, (CBE) in 2003, is a recipient of the Order of Merit of the Federal Republic of Germany, and was given a knighthood for his life’s work in 2016.